ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

-If you do not have Docker installed in your environment, head over the [Docker Engine Installation Guide](https://docs.docker.com/engine/install/) and follow the instructions in the guide on how to install the Docker Engine on your environment.
+If you do not have Docker installed in your environment, head over the [Docker Engine Installation Guide](https://docs.docker.com/engine/install/) and follow the instructions in the guide on how to install the Docker Engine in your environment.

-The Docker Engine is required to build and run Docker containers on your environment.
+The Docker Engine is required to build and run Docker containers in your environment.

 ## Usage

 ### Running the Application in Python

 > [!WARNING]
-> If you are using any package managers like pyenv or conda, make sure to activate the environment where the
+> If you are using any package managers like `pyenv` or `conda`, make sure to activate the environment where the
 > required Python libraries are installed before running the application!

 To run the application in Python, follow the steps below: